 Home/Away Assist will automatically switch your Nest thermostat to its Eco Temperature when you’ve left home, and will help save energy as you come and go.
 But if you plan to be gone for a longer period of time, setting your Nest thermostat to Off will save even more energy and help prevent damage to your home if the weather gets extremely cold.

 You don't need to adjust your Nest thermostat to save energy each time you leave home.
 It can automatically help save energy by switching to Eco Temperature.
-But if you're going to be away for a long time, such as a vacation, you have a few options: manually set your thermostat Eco Temperature, set it to Off mode, or turn the power off to your system.
+But if you're going to be away for a long time, such as a holiday, you have a few options: manually set your thermostat Eco Temperature, set it to Off mode, or turn the power off to your system.
 Each of these has different effects.

 Use Eco Temperature